anthonykulis/intern-kata/README.md

 You are allowed to use any tools, including `@chassi-dev/chassi-react-mui-components` or any other npm we host.

 ## UI
 UI isnt as important as logic here.
 I include a simple UI in the repo you can reference.
-The only thing I ask is that you use table headers of `Angler Name - Species - Weight - Date - Manage` and the rows have the corresponding values and manage has an edit and delete icon.
+The only thing I ask is that you use table headers of `Angler Name - Species - Weight - Date - Manage` and the rows have the corresponding values and manage has both an edit and delete icon.
 The MUI components table in the storybook has great examples.

 ## Expectations
 You are expected to properly build out the React/Redux flow, meaning the proper logic is in the proper parts of the flow (action -> reducer -> store -> ui).
 Remember, inside the UI putting code in proper places matter as well.
 Use the redux tools effectively and properly.